 Are you looking for a job or internship?
 Our office can provide you with resources and support throughout your search.
-Schedule an appointment with a Career Adviser to review your resume or cover letter, or check out some of our online and print resources to find opportunities and prepare yourself for the future.
+Schedule an appointment with a Career Coach to review your resume or cover letter, or check out some of our online and print resources to find opportunities and prepare yourself for the future.
 To learn more about finding jobs and internships, check out these resources:

 To find opportunities, start with these resources:

 - The Earlham Internship Program offers two paths for interested students: funded positions at organizations around the world through our Global Partner program, and competitive funding for unpaid internships through the Self-Designed program.

 - Visit our Resource Toolbox to find more job and internship search links and resources.
 Please note that some resources may require you to log in or enter an access code; our office can provide you with this information.

 - Log in to Symplicity, our office's online opportunity posting system.
 Find jobs, internships, service, and research opportunities; upload your resume and cover letter; and apply directly through this system.

 Job Search Tips

 - Use discretion.
 Read this list of safety tips to learn more about how to avoid scams in the job search.